 5 Reasons Why You Should NEVER Accept a Counter Offer

-So you’ve spent the last several weeks going through the hiring process with your potential new employer, you’ve gotten an offer and you’re delighted.
-You walk into your Manager’s office to hand in your notice of resignation – “I’m leaving, it’s time to move on.”
+So you’ve spent the last several weeks going through the hiring process with your potential new employer, you’ve got an offer and you’re delighted.
+You walk into your manager’s office to hand in your notice of resignation – “I’m leaving, it’s time to move on.”
 But your manager asks you to stay.
 Things will change, he’ll make sure of it, he promises.

 Sound familiar?
 If not, it’s something you need to be prepared for as it’s getting far more common.
 Surprised that I’d strongly recommend you not accept a counter offer?

-You haven’t suddenly become a more valuable employee than you were the day before, your manger simply does not want to deal with the headache and disruption of your departure.
-Interviewing, hiring and training are costly and time consuming.
+You haven’t suddenly become a more valuable employee than you were the day before, your manager simply does not want to deal with the headache and disruption of your departure.
+Interviewing, hiring and training are costly and time-consuming.
 Think about what would go through a manager’s head;

 “I already have enough on my plate to deal with, now this.”

 “I don’t have time to hire someone right now, I’m going to end up working 12 hour days until we do and the team will too”